zowe/docs-site/docs/user-guide/installandconfig.md

 - (If not using Docker) Zowe uses a zFS directory to contain its northbound certificate keys as well as a truststore for its southbound keys.
 Northbound keys are one presented to clients of the Zowe desktop or Zowe API Gateway, and southbound keys are for servers that the Zowe API gateway connects to.
 The certificate directory is not part of the Zowe runtime so that it can be shared between multiple Zowe runtimes and have its permissions secured independently.

 - Zowe has the following started tasks:
    - `ZWESISTC` is a cross memory server that the Zowe desktop uses to perform APF-authorized code.
 More details on the cross memory server are described in [Configuring the Zowe cross memory server](configure-xmem-server.md).
+   - `ZWESASTC` is a cross memory Auxiliary server that is used under some situations in support of a Zowe extension.
+Auxiliary server is started, controlled, and stopped by the cross memory server, so no need to start it manually.
+More details are described in [Zowe auxiliary service](configure-xmem-server.md)
    - `ZWESVSTC` brings up the every other part of the Zowe runtime on z/OS that was requested.
 This may include Desktop, API mediation layer, ZSS, and more, but when using Docker likely only ZSS will be used here.
    - `ZWESLSTC` is used for Zowe high availability configuration rather than ZWESVSTC.
 It brings up and stops Zowe high-availability instances, or specific Zowe components without restarting the entire Zowe high-availability instance.

      In order for above started tasks to run correctly, security manager configuration needs to be performed.
 This is documented in [Configuring the z/OS system for Zowe](configure-zos-system.md) and a sample JCL member `ZWESECUR` is shipped with Zowe that contains commands for RACF, TopSecret, and ACF2 security managers.

 **Note:** To start the API Mediation Layer as a standalone component, see [API Mediation Layer as a standalone component](api-mediation-standalone.md)